The Campus Plan

 Stanford prioritizes sustainability in the stewardship of its lands and operations of its facilities:

-- The Stanford Energy System Innovation program will reduce campus greenhouse emission by 50 percent and decrease potable water use by 18 percent by 2015, exceeding California’s AB 32 Global Warming Solutions Act.
+- The Stanford Energy System Innovations program reduces campus greenhouse emission by 68 percent and decreases potable water use by 15 percent, exceeding all state, national and international greenhouse gas reduction targets, including California’s AB 32 Global Warming Solutions Act5.

-- About 40 percent of Stanford food is sustainably sourced from 200 local farms and 21 local manufacturers or is third-party certified.
+- About 47 percent of Stanford food is sustainably sourced from local farms and manufacturers or is third-party certified.

-- Designated a Platinum-Level “Bicycle Friendly University,” Stanford boasts 13,000 bikes on campus daily, 12 miles of bike lanes and 18,000 bike parking spaces.
-Twenty-one percent of commuters bike to work.
+- Designated a Platinum-Level “Bicycle Friendly University,” Stanford boasts 13,000 bikes on campus daily, 12 miles of bike lanes and 19,000 bike parking spaces.
+Seventeen percent of commuters bike to work.

-- There are nine electric vehicle-charging stations on campus.
+- There are 14 electric vehicle-charging stations on campus.

-- Ridership on free Marguerite bus system increased to 1.8 million in 2012, up 11.3 percent from 2011.
-In 2013, 53 percent of employees commuted via alternative transportation.
+- Ridership on the free Marguerite bus system increased to 2.5 million in 2014, up 32 percent from 2012.
+In 2015, 50 percent of employees commuted via alternative transportation.

-The transportation program includes the free 60-bus, 23-route Marguerite system running on biodiesel with five diesel-electric hybrid buses; the 8,300-member Commute Club; free transit on Caltrain, VTA, Dumbarton Express and AC Transit’s Line U; half off ACE train; Zipcar car sharing; commute planning; charter services; and a bike program.
+The transportation program includes the free 79-bus, 24-route Marguerite system running 13 electric buses, five diesel-electric hybrid buses and 61 vans and diesel buses; the 9,462-member Commute Club; free transit on Caltrain, VTA, Dumbarton Express and AC Transit’s Line U; half off ACE train; Zipcar car sharing; commute planning; charter services; and a bike program.